carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 + Be aware of the outliers.
 Give the data processing step the care that it deserves.
 Recheck them when you go through the validation of the model's assumptions.
 + Check the model assumptions (independent variable or residuals normally distributed and homoscedasticity) to ensure that what you are doing is right.
 + Test different variable combinations to see how you can improve your model's performance.

+That's it for this post.
+I hope you have enjoyed it.
+If you have any comments or suggestions, do not hesitate to contact me!